How old are the atoms within your body? Most of your body is hydrogen and oxygen. So this means that you’re about 13.7 billion years old.

 As protons, electrons, neutrons combine and form atoms, these are the lightest atoms primarily hydrogen and helium.

 As energy is given off with all of the helium in this system, we now have stars.
-It’s these fusion reactions that power the sun.
-By fusing hydrogen to helium, the sun releases vast amounts of solar radiation towards Earth.

 More stars are being created from the expanding cloud of hydrogen gas until you have billions of stars.